-VIA is bringing Bus Rapid Transit (BRT) to the San Antonio area.
+VIA recently brought Bus Rapid Transit (BRT) to the San Antonio area.
 BRT uses rubber-tire, high capacity vehicles, improved fare collection systems, and controlled traffic signals to move riders more efficiently.
-Boarding will take place at stations rather than bus stops.
+Boarding takes place at stations rather than bus stops.
 In the end, riders using this premier transit service will get to their destinations faster.

-The BRT line, scheduled to launch in 2012, will be along Fredericksburg Road traveling from the University of Texas at San Antonio 1604 campus to the South Texas Medical Center and on to downtown San Antonio.
-This line will change the face of the Fredericksburg Road corridor by offering opportunities for transit-oriented development.
+The BRT line that lauched in 2012, is along Fredericksburg Road traveling from the University of Texas at San Antonio 1604 campus to the South Texas Medical Center and on to downtown San Antonio.
+This line changed the face of the Fredericksburg Road corridor by offering opportunities for transit-oriented development.

 All VIA buses are equipped with bike racks capable of carrying two bikes at a time, so riders and their bikes can go anywhere VIA goes.